 President and Chief Executive Officer, Focus Business Bank; member, Board of Directors, First Community Housing; member, Global Leadership Council, College of Business, San Jose State University; member, Rotary Club of San Jose; Trustee, Symphony Silicon Valley; Director, The Tower Foundation of San Jose State University; resident of San Jose.

-Democracy Consultant, City of Santa Clara; regional government graduate school professor, Public Administration Program, San Jose State University; former elected Treasurer, County of Santa Cruz; former Speaker pro Tem, California Assembly (Keeley authored the two largest voter-approved park and environmental bonds in the nation’s history, totaling $4.6 billion); former member, Santa Cruz County Board of Supervisors; corporate officer, National Marine Sanctuary Foundation, Washington DC; board member, Working Partnerships USA; board member, Community Foundation of Santa Cruz County; teacher, Osher Lifelong Learning Institute, CSU Monterey Bay; lecturer, Panetta Institute of Public Policy; resident of Santa Cruz.
+Graduate school professor, Public Administration Program, San Jose State University; former elected Treasurer, County of Santa Cruz; former Speaker pro Tem, California Assembly (Keeley authored the two largest voter-approved park and environmental bonds in the nation’s history, totaling $4.6 billion); former member, Santa Cruz County Board of Supervisors; corporate officer, National Marine Sanctuary Foundation, Washington DC; board member, Working Partnerships USA; board member, Community Foundation of Santa Cruz County; teacher, Osher Lifelong Learning Institute, CSU Monterey Bay; lecturer, Panetta Institute of Public Policy; resident of Santa Cruz.

 Board Member, Coastside State Parks Association; Docent, Ano Nuevo State Park; Board President, Redwood Meadows Ranch Homeowners Association; former Leadership Team, Mid-Peninsula Democratic Volunteer Center; former hospital administrator and health policy analyst; resident of Menlo Park and Bonny Doon.

 Volunteer Project Manager, The Trust for Public Land; former Vice President of Business Development, HomeGain; former Director of Business Advisory Services, US-China Business Council; resident of San Francisco.